Sandy Hook – An Historic Village

 Nature

-“S.H.O.P.” has been instrumental in supporting the Sandy Hook Village community and business district by implementing ongoing revitalization, marketing, business growth, philanthropy, advocacy and Arts & Culture initiatives since the 80s.
-Want to become a S.H.O.P.
+“S.H.O.P.” has been a driving force in supporting the Sandy Hook Village community and business district since the 1980s.
+Through revitalization projects, marketing, business development, philanthropy, advocacy, and arts & culture initiatives, S.H.O.P. continues to foster a vibrant, connected, and thriving village.
+Interested in becoming a S.H.O.P.
 Member?
-If so, please complete the New SHOP Member Registration Form
+Complete the New Member Registration Form to join the movement.

 Heritage Park & Trail

-The Heritage Park & Trail in Sandy Hook. is a community space on a piece of town-owned property that we lease for $1/year.
+The Heritage Park & Trail in Sandy Hook is a community space on a piece of town-owned property that we lease for $1/year.
 It is located at 7 Glen Road in Sandy Hook.
-The park will include a pavilion, 30 public parking places, and a green space that extends down to the river.
+The park includes a pavilion, 30 public parking places, and a green space that extends down to the river.

 Eichler's Cove Marina